rathna-git/MusiLink/README.md

 ### Top Tracks Page

-Displays the top artists the user listened to this month and in the last 6 months and all time.
+Displays the top tracks the user listened to this month and in the last 6 months and all time.

 https://github.com/rathna-git/MusiLink/assets/16769143/05f8a44d-e7fe-4a31-a56f-f91417ae0365